 LSC has defined three types of service areas: Basic Field-General, Basic Field-Native American, and Basic Field-Migrant.

 Grants for Basic Field-General service areas are intended to provide legal services to the general low-income population living in a specific geographical area.

 Grants for Basic Field-Native American service areas are intended to provide legal services to Native Americans living in a specific geographical area, related to their status as Native Americans.

 Grants for Basic Field-Migrant service areas are intended to provide legal services to Migrant Farmworkers living in a specific geographical area, related to their status as Migrant Farmworkers.

 Service Areas in Competition

-In accordance with LSC’s multi-year funding policy, competitive grant applications for calendar year 2015 funding will be accepted only for specified service areas.
-Please note that the grants process for 2014 funding has ended.
+In accordance with LSC’s multi-year funding policy, competitive grant applications for calendar year 2016 funding will be accepted only for specified service areas.
+The grants process for 2015 funding has ended.